10 Flea Markets In Goa To Hit Up On Your Next Vacay

 Timings: Everyday, 9 AM to 9.30 PM

-How to reach: Your own vehicle.
-There is paid parking for cars and scooters.
+How to reach: There is paid parking for cars and scooters.

 Hippie's Market

 Ever checked out a market where you can jam with live music?
 Brace yourself for a drum-tastic time at the Arambol Market!
-Imagine jamming on the drums and browsing through some cool stuff.
-They call it the Hippie's Market, because it's a total hotspot for expats flaunting boho jewellery, artsy crafts, and books.
+Imagine jamming on drums and browsing through some cool stuff.
+They call it the Hippie's Market because it's a total hotspot for ex-pats flaunting boho jewelry, artsy crafts, and books.
 And wait, there's more–local vendors are rocking' the scene with crystals, bling, clothes, and more.
 It's a groovy retail fiesta you won't want to miss!

 Bestsellers: Dream Catchers